nmbooker/gtk-xds/README.md

 So to the application, it is exactly as if you've browsed manually to the folder, provided a name and clicked save.

+I will give special mention to the developers of the ROX desktop environment as I have used chunks of code from the ROX-CLib library, and the ROX project along with a little play with RISC OS Open provided the inspiration for me to write this patch in the first place.

 ## Supported File Managers

 Any file manager that supports the Xdnd Direct Save (XDS) protocol will work